Cardinals vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- The Cardinals have been chosen as underdogs in 12 games this year and have walked away with the win two times (16.7%) in those games.
+- The Cardinals have been underdogs in 13 games this season and have come away with the win three times (23.1%) in those contests.

-- St. Louis has a record of 1-3 in games where sportsbooks have it as underdogs of at least +125 on the moneyline.
+- St. Louis has a record of 2-7, a 22.2% win rate, when it's set as an underdog of +105 or more by bookmakers this season.

-- Oddsmakers have implied with the moneyline set for this matchup that the Cardinals have a 44.4% chance of pulling out a win.
+- The moneyline set for this matchup implies the Cardinals have a 48.8% chance of coming away with a victory in the contest.

 - The Cardinals have played just one game with a spread this season and did not cover in that contest.